-You may vacation to different places and think it would a great place to retire.
-There’s also no shortage of ‘Best places to retire‘ kind of lists that come out all the time.
+You may vacation to different places and think one place or another would be a great spot to retire.
+There’s also no shortage of “Best places to retire” kind of lists that come out all the time.

 Being isolated means you’ll be more prone to health issues and financial ones, too.
 Financial abuse of the elderly and vulnerable is an ugly and real threat.

 Another factor to consider is the cost, accessibility and quality of health care.
 Did you know, for example, that you could be paying more for drug prescriptions based on where you live in the country?
-That’s yet one more thing to consider.
+That’s yet one more thing to factor into your decision.

 One of my key rules is you should always rent first for six months, a year or even two years if you’re thinking about relocating for retirement.
 If it turns out that you don’t like it, at least you’re not all-in owning a home that you’ve now got to get rid of.

 Special considerations if you’re thinking about living overseas